P2 Explore: Efficient Exploration in Unknown Cluttered Environment with Floor Plan Prediction: Abstract

 \section{Abstract}

-Robot exploration aims at constructing unknown environments and it is important to achieve it with shorter paths.
-Traditional methods focus on optimizing the visiting order based on current observations, which may lead to local-minimal results.
+Robot exploration aims at the reconstruction of unknown environments, and it is important to achieve it with shorter paths.
+Traditional methods focus on optimizing the visiting order of frontiers based on current observations, which may lead to local-minimal results.
 Recently, by predicting the structure of the unseen environment, the exploration efficiency can be further improved.
-However, in a cluttered environment, due to the randomness of obstacles, the ability for prediction is limited.
-Therefore, to solve this problem, we propose a map prediction algorithm that can be efficient in predicting the layout of noisy indoor environments.
-We focus on the scenario of 2D exploration.
-First, we perform floor plan extraction by denoising the cluttered map using deep learning.
-Then, we use a floor plan-based algorithm to improve the prediction accuracy.
-Additionally, we extract the segmentation of rooms and construct their connectivity based on the predicted map, which can be used for downstream tasks.
-To validate the effectiveness of the proposed method, it is applied to exploration tasks.
-Extensive experiments show that even in cluttered scenes, our proposed method can benefit efficiency.
+However, in a cluttered environment, due to the randomness of obstacles, the ability to predict is weak.
+Moreover, this inaccuracy will lead to limited improvement in exploration.
+Therefore, we propose FPUNet which can be efficient in predicting the layout of noisy indoor environments.
+Then, we extract the segmentation of rooms and construct their topological connectivity based on the predicted map.
+The visiting order of these predicted rooms is optimized which can provide high-level guidance for exploration.
+The FPUNet is compared with other network architectures which demonstrates it is the SOTA method for this task.
+Extensive experiments in simulations show that our method can shorten the path length by 2.18\% to 34.60\% compared to the baselines.